Dragnet (1987 film): Cast

-Jack Webb, who played Joe Friday in the original TV series, appears in a photo on Aykroyd Friday's LAPD work desk.
+Jack Webb, who played Joe Friday in the original TV series, appears in a photo on the younger Friday's LAPD work desk.
 Aykroyd's Friday refers to him as his uncle and namesake.

 Production

 The script for Dragnet was written by Dan Aykroyd and Alan Zweibel, who had worked together during Aykroyd's tenure on Saturday Night Live.
-Aykroyd had in fact starred as Friday in a Saturday Night Live parody of Dragnet in 1976.
+Aykroyd had in fact starred as Joe Friday in a Saturday Night Live parody of Dragnet in 1976.
 Tom Mankiewicz, best known for his work on Superman and the James Bond series, had a deal at Universal and was brought in to work on the film script with them.
 Ted Kotcheff was originally attached to direct but did not like the draft the three writers had come up with, so Frank Price at Universal suggested Mankiewicz himself direct.
 Albert Brooks was offered the role of Pep Streebek, but he turned it down.
-Aykroyd originally wanted Jim Belushi to play Streebek, but Belushi was unavailable and Tom Hanks was cast instead.
+Aykroyd originally wanted Jim Belushi to play Streebek but Belushi was unavailable and Tom Hanks was cast instead.

 British electronic group Art of Noise produced an update of the series' original theme music for the title credits.
-They set the Dragnet theme against an electronic breakbeat and added soundbites from the film, such as Friday's trademark lines "This is the city", "Just the facts, ma'am", and "I carry a badge.", timed to the music.
+They set the Dragnet theme against an electronic breakbeat and added soundbites from the film, such as Friday's trademark lines "This is the city", "Just the facts, ma'am" and "I carry a badge.", timed to the music.

 The soundtrack includes an original song called "City of Crime", a rock/hip-hop hybrid collaboration performed by Aykroyd and Hanks with bassist/vocalist Glenn Hughes and guitarist Pat Thrall.
 The track is played over the film's closing credits and had a promotional music video that featured Aykroyd and Hanks and was choreographed by Paula Abdul.
 The high-energy theme song, "Just the Facts", was performed by Patti LaBelle and produced by Jimmy Jam and Terry Lewis.